wadaniel/YMeRo/docs/source/user/installation.rst

       The default value is ``mpiexec``

-The tools will automatically load modules for installing, running and testing the code.
 The modules and CMAKE flags can be customised by adding corresponding files in ``tools/config`` (see available examples).
 The ``__default`` files can be modified accordingly to your system.